helix-editor/helix/README.md

 For example: `~/.config/helix/runtime`

 #### Notes
+The runtime directory can be overriden via the `HELIX_RUNTIME` environment variable.

-> Only certain languages have indentation definitions at the moment.
+Only certain languages have indentation definitions at the moment.
 Check `runtime/queries/<lang>/` for `indents.toml`.

-> The runtime directory can be overriden via the `HELIX_RUNTIME` environment variable.

-> Running via cargo also doesn't require setting explicit `HELIX_RUNTIME` path, it will automatically
-> detect the `runtime` directory in the project root.
+Running via cargo also doesn't require setting explicit `HELIX_RUNTIME` path, it will automatically detect the `runtime` directory in the project root.

 ## 📚 Documentation
 * [Helix Website](https://helix-editor.com/)